cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 * **Kilo** official support
 * **Juno**, **Icehouse** previously supported, not currently tested.

-\* support on Mitaka and Liberty currently requires the Keystone URL in [Openstack Configuration](#openstack-configuration) to be explicitly set to `/v2.0`: eg `http://192.0.2.200:5000/v2.0` instead of just `http://192.0.2.200:5000`.
+\* Support on Mitaka and Liberty currently requires the Keystone URL in [Openstack Configuration](#openstack-configuration) to be explicitly set to `/v2.0`: eg `http://192.0.2.200:5000/v2.0` instead of just `http://192.0.2.200:5000`.

-The Openstack plugin uses various Openstack clients packages.
-The versions used in Openstack Plugin are as follows:
+The Openstack plugin uses various Openstack clients' packages.
+The versions used in the Openstack plugin are as follows:

   * [Nova client](https://github.com/openstack/python-novaclient) - 2.26.0
   * [Neutron client](https://github.com/openstack/python-neutronclient) - 2.6.0